Our Grackle Solutions

-Unfortunately, when it comes to bird control, the bird is wily and smart as it can outwit most of the deterrents that are used in order to scare it off.
+When it comes to bird control, this bird species is wily and smart as it can outwit most of the deterrents that are used in order to scare it off.
 Although the grackle is part of the same family as the blackbird, the deterrents that are used for the grackle and blackbird are usually not the same.
-When ordering devices, for example, that emit bird distress calls or bird predator sounds, models of the repellents are different for crows, grackles, blackbirds and geese.
+When ordering devices, for example, that emit bird distress calls or bird predator sounds, models of the repellents are different for crows, grackles, blackbirds, and geese.

 Control Options Strategies